Triangle of Sadness: Part 1: Carl & Yaya

-Carl, a model, attends an uncomfortable casting call with other male models.
-Carl is dating Yaya, a model and influencer, and resents her for expecting him to pay for meals even though she earns more than he does.
+Carl, a model, attends an uncomfortable and demeaning casting call with other male models.
+Carl is dating Yaya, a fellow model and influencer, and resents her for expecting him to pay for meals even though she earns far more than he does.
 They bicker about money and gender roles.
 Yaya admits that she is in a relationship with Carl for the engagement it earns them on social media, and that she seeks to become a trophy wife, but Carl declares that she will come to love him.

 Part 2: The Yacht

 Carl and Yaya are invited on a luxury cruise aboard a superyacht in exchange for its social media promotion.

-Among the wealthy guests are the Russian oligarch Dimitry and his wife Vera; the elderly couple Clementine and Winston, who have made their fortune manufacturing grenades and other weapons; Therese, a wheelchair user only capable of speaking a single phrase in German (in den Wolken, i.e. "in the clouds") following a stroke; and Jarmo, a lonely tech millionaire who flirts with Yaya.
-The guests luxuriate on the yacht, oblivious to the crew working to meet their every need and whim.
+Among the guests are the Russian oligarch Dimitry and his wife Vera; the elderly couple Clementine and Winston, who have made their fortune manufacturing grenades and other weapons; Therese, a wheelchair user only capable of speaking a single phrase in German (in den Wolken, i.e. "in the clouds") following a stroke; and Jarmo, a lonely tech millionaire who flirts with Yaya, who uses her sexual appeal to influence him despite this making Carl upset.

+The guests luxuriate on the yacht, oblivious to the crew working to meet their every need and ridiculous whim.
 The head of staff, Paula, demands they obey the guests' absurd requests, including having every crew member swim in the sea.
 The kitchen crew is ordered to swim as well, despite the chef warning that the food will go bad.
 Carl complains to Paula about a crew member whom Yaya finds attractive, inadvertently getting the man fired.
 Meanwhile, the yacht's captain, Thomas Smith, spends his time drunk in his cabin.

-Against Paula's advice, Thomas schedules the captain's dinner during a storm.
-Several guests become violently seasick, vomit or have diarrhoea, possibly due to the food, and panic breaks out.
-The drunken Thomas and Dimitry debate in favour of communism and capitalism, respectively, over the intercom.
-Several guests are injured as the storm tosses the ship, the sewage floods, and the power goes out.
-When morning arrives, pirates attack, killing Clementine and Winston with a grenade and sinking the yacht.
+Despite a raging storm, the staff carries on with holding a fine dining dinner the guests expect.
+The guests become violently ill with a combination of food poisoning and seasickness due to the food being left out earlier in the day and the tumultuous storm.
+The drunken Thomas and Dimitry debate in favor of communism and capitalism, respectively, which is broadcast over the intercom.
+The guests spend the evening puking while wearing their life jackets, creating a mess and flooding the sewage system.
+While the menial staff get to work cleaning things up, the guest staff sabotage the entire ship's power in an attempt to cut the captain's intercom to put on a cheerful face and stop him from upsetting the guests.

+When morning arrives, pirates attack, killing Clementine and Winston with one of their own grenades and sinking the yacht.